Disclosure: We earn from purchases made through us

 Most pressure cookers are good enough to make you pretty delicious meals, but the best pressure cooker will do it quickly, reliably, and in a hassle-free manner.

 We tested ten pressure cookers — six stovetop pressure cookers and four electric multi cookers — to find the ones that are safest and easiest to use.
-After hours of testing over 10 different brands and models of electric and stovetop pressure cookers, the best pressure cooker is the Instant Pot Duo.
+After hours of testing over 10 different brands and models of electric and stovetop pressure cookers, the best pressure cooker is the Instant Pot Pro Pressure Cooker.
 This is because it is suitable for most types of cooking, includes apps with over 700 recipes, easy to use and has great support.